-Activity Impact Freshwater Ecosystem Mitigation Measures Significance Risk Rating proposed linear infrastructure - 17.
+Activity Impact Freshwater Ecosystem Mitigation Measures Significance Risk Rating proposed linear infrastructure 17.
 Under no circumstances must linear infrastructure be trenched within the CVB wetlands 2 and 3 or their conservation buffer.
 Design plans must reconsider the layout of the water pipelines to avoid these wetlands.
-Construction activities related to the proposed development - construction of CWA, industrial Potential conveyance of sediment laden stormwater into the freshwater ecosystems; Seep wetland 1 Refer to control measure 1 Activity 2 and 3.
+Construction activities related to the proposed development - construction of CWA, industrial Seep wetland 1 Refer to control measure 1 Activity 2 and 3.
 A 5m RoW for linear developments is considered as part of the RAM.
 This is of particular relevance to the installation of the water pipeline, fences and maintenance road along the eastern boundary of the study area.
-Refer to control measures of Activities 2 and 3 related to stockpiling 32 М buildings, water treatment facilities, WWTW, biodigester, Testiwater ecosystems, Disturbance to vegetation and habitat ecoservice provision; Potential disturbance to hydrological functioning CVB wetland 2 and 3 and trenching.
+Refer to control measures of Activities 2 and 3 related to stockpiling 32 М buildings, water treatment facilities, WWTW, bio- digester, Disturbance to vegetation and habitat ecoservice provision; Potential disturbance to hydrological functioning CVB wetland 2 and 3 and trenching.
 Control measures specific to asphalt / concrete works: 3.
 Asphalt, concrete and cement-related mortars can be toxic to aquatic life.
 Proper handling and disposal should minimise or eliminate discharges into the wetlands.
-High alkalinity associated with cement 12,8 L 4 stormwater infrastructure and installation of service infrastructure (including bulk water pipeline and substations) in the study area and GN 4167 ZoR. and in turn to altered habitat; Altered runoff patterns, leading to increased erosion and sedimentation of the designated area (i.e. fence traversing the seep wetland 1 and CVB wetlands 2 and 3).
+High alkalinity associated with cement can dramatically affect and contaminate both soil and ground water.
+12,8 L 4 stormwater infrastructure and installation of service infrastructure (including bulk water pipeline and substations) in the study area and GN 4167 ZoR.
+Invertibility of the freshwater ecosystems; Disturbances of soils potentially leading to increased alien vegetation proliferation, and in turn to altered habitat; Altered runoff patterns, leading to increased erosion and sedimentation of the CVB wetland 4 The following measures must be adhered to: 3.1.
+Fresh asphalt, concrete and cement mortar must not be mixed near the wetlands' habitat.
+Mixing of cement may be done within the construction camp, on an impervious surface only, and must be within a lined, bound or bunded portable mixer.
+Consideration must be given to the use of ready mix concrete.
+3.2.
+No mixed concrete maybe deposited directly onto the ground within the wetlands or associated wetland habitat, outside of the designated area (i.e. fence traversing the seep wetland 1 and CVB wetlands 2 and 3).
 Any areas that require manual application of cement require that mixed cement be placed on a 8,4 L 5 Construction of one of the fences, the maintenance road along the eastern perimeter of the freshwater ecosystems; Compaction of soil and loss of habitat as a result of ongoing disturbance from vehicles and equipment.
-Seep wetland batter board or other suitable platform/mixing tray until it is deposited.
+Seep wetland 1 batter board or other suitable platform/mixing tray until it is deposited.
 3.3.
 A washout area must be designated outside of the wetlands, and wash water must be treated on-site or discharged to a suitable sanitation system.
 3.4.
 At no point may batter boards/mixing trays or cement trucks be rinsed off on site and run-off water be allowed into the freshwater ecosystems.
 7,2 L